 For Cub Scouts PDF Uniform Guide

 For Webelos PDF Uniform Guide

-For Boy Scouts, Varsity Scouts and Venturers PDF Uniform Guide
+For Boy Scouts, Varsity Scouts PDF Uniform Guide

 If you don’t find the answers you need in those resources check the BSA Uniform and Insignia Guide.